+Indicators that a family may be at risk of homelessness include: household debt rent arrears domestic abuse and anti-social behaviour the family being asked to leave a property.
+This is also a safeguarding issue and DSL should seek advice from Children's Social Care where a child has been harmed or is at risk of harm.
+Homelessness - Citizens Advice Stats and facts | Centrepoint Professional Resources - Shelter England Mental Health (MH) Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour, attendance, and progress at school.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a MH problem.

-Education staff are well placed to observe children day-to-day and identify

 Education staff are well placed to observe children day-to-day and identify those whose behaviors that suggest they may be experiencing a MH problem or be at risk of developing one.

-Mental Health First Aid Kit | Childline

-Introducing the Sandbox: New online mental health digital advice and guidance service for 10-25s - Hertfordshire Grid for Learning (thegrid.org.uk)

-Modern Slavery and the National Referral Mechanism

-Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take many forms, including:
+Mental Health First Aid Kit I Childline Introducing the Sandbox: New online mental health digital advice and guidance service for 10-25s - Hertfordshire Grid for Learning (thegrid.org.uk) Modern Slavery and Modern slavery encompasses human trafficking and slavery, servitude and the National Referral forced or compulsory labour.
+Exploitation can take many forms, including: Mechanism sexual exploitation forced labour, slavery and servitude forced criminality the removal of organs.

-- sexual exploitation

-- forced labour, slavery and servitude

-- forced criminality

-- · the removal of organs.

 Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in Statutory Guidance.

-Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk) Hertfordshire Modern Slavery Partnership - Hertfordshire Grid for Learning (thegrid.org.uk)

-Safeguarding Children from Abroad (including Children who are Victims of Trafficking and Unaccompanied Asylum Seeking

-The Prevent duty/ Preventing Radicalisation and Channel

-Children may be susceptible to extremist ideology and radicalisation.

-- Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - Terrorism is an action that endangers or causes serious violence to a person/people, causes serious damage to property, or seriously interferes or disrupts an electronic system.
+Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk) Hertfordshire Modern Slavery Partnership - Hertfordshire Grid for Learning (thearid.org.uk) Safeguarding Children from Abroad (including Children who are Victims of Trafficking and Unaccompanied Asylum Seeking The Prevent duty/ Children may be susceptible to extremist ideology and radicalisation.
+Preventing Extremism is the vocal or active opposition to our fundamental values, Radicalisation and including democracy, the rule of law, individual liberty and the mutual Channel respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups Terrorism is an action that endangers or causes serious violence to a person/people, causes serious damage to property, or seriously interferes or disrupts an electronic system.
 Channel is a voluntary, confidential support program which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.

-The Prevent duty should be seen as part of school's and college's wider safeguarding obligations.

-Prevent duty guidance - GOV.UK (www.gov.uk)

-Prevent in Education - Hertfordshire Grid for Learning (thegrid.org.uk) 5.3.9 Prevent Guidance (HSCP procedures) Channel and Prevent Multi-Agency Panel (PMAP) guidance - GOV.UK (www.gov.uk)

-Sexual Violence and Sexual Harassment between children in schools and colleges